webbisivut-zz/wordpress-ajax-example-plugin/readme.txt

 == Installation ==

-Installing "WordPress Charity Paytrail" can be done via the "Plugins > Add New" screen in your WordPress dashboard.
+Installing "WordPress Ajax Request Example Plugin" can be done via the "Plugins > Add New" screen in your WordPress dashboard.

 == Changelog ==